firatkiral/ConnectGraphJava/readme.md

 Getting connected also invalidates node.
-So calling get() method will trigger all invalidated nodes But when we try to evaluate this line we'll get "java.lang.NullPointerException" Because in the vectorLengthNode we didn't initialize input property and returns null and causes this error
+So calling get() method will trigger all invalidated nodes But when we try to evaluate this line we'll get "java.lang.NullPointerException" Because in the vectorLengthNode we didn't initialize input input and returns null and causes this error
 ```java
 out = vNode.get();
 ```

-So we set initial value to input property
+So we set initial value to input input
 Since it's anonymous class we can reach its properties by getProperty(int i) method
 ```java
 vectorLengthNode.getProperty(0).set(new Vector3(1,2,3));